Thanishk008/networkmapvisualizer/WARP.md

 ### Performance Considerations
 - vis-network handles large networks efficiently, but consider data pagination for 1000+ nodes
 - Mouse event handlers are optimized with useCallback
-- Physics simulation can be disabled for static layouts to improve performance

 ## Backend Integration